 Secondly, because it is so old, it only has one page about the cover stitch and nothing about the chain stitch.
-So, if you have a 5-thread (or more) serger with the capability of doing a cover stitch or chain stitch, you will learn nothing about these options.
-Books written mid-2000’s or later all include sections that will help users learn to use that 5th thread.
+So, if you have a 5-thread (or more) serger capable of doing a cover stitch or chain stitch, you will learn nothing about these options.
+Books written in the mid-2000s or later include sections that help users learn to use that 5th thread.

 With many color photographs, this beginner serger book is full of information presented in a manner that’s easy for beginners to understand.

-There are also several serger projects spaced here and there, but this is more of a reference type book rather than a project-based book.
+Several serger projects are spaced here and there, but this is more of a reference-type book rather than a project-based one.

-For sergers with the cover stitch and chain stitch function, there’s an entire portion of the book devoted to this.
+For sergers with the cover stitch and chain stitch function, an entire portion of the book is devoted to this.

-This is a GREAT serger sewing book also, but my one complaint is there is no Table of Contents at the front of the book.
-While it has an index at the very end where you search for terms, I prefer to see the overview of what’s included in the book all on one page at the beginning.
+This is a GREAT serger sewing book, but my one complaint is that there is no Table of Contents at the front of the book.
+While it has an index at the very end where you search for terms, I prefer to see the overview of what’s included in the book on one page at the beginning.

 As a “learn by doing” book, there are close to 10 projects at the end of the book, including a blanket, table runner, and even a fringed wrap.

-This serger book doesn’t go into the depth that some of the other serger sewing basics books do because it’s busy covering the very basics.
-That’s why it’s perfect for true beginners but why I don’t necessarily recommend it for sewists who are familiar with basic sewing terms and who want to use their serger to the very peak of its abilities.
+This serger book doesn’t go into the depth that some other serger sewing basics books do because it’s busy covering the basics.
+That’s why it’s perfect for true beginners but why I don’t necessarily recommend it for sewists who are familiar with basic sewing terms and want to use their serger to the very peak of its abilities.